 Before you can figure out your sowing and transplanting schedule you’ll need to know what gardening techniques (if any) that you’re using.

 Why is this important?

 Because if you’re season extending you’re able to plant before or after your last frost date.
-If you’re practicing succession sowing or winter gardening then you need to include that in your garden planning.
+If you’re practicing succession sowing or fall and winter vegetable gardens, then you need to include that in your garden planning.

 If you’re a beginner you don’t need to worry about the gardening techniques as much, but definitely know what season you’re growing in for your location (year-round? just the frost free months? etc).

 If you’re a seasoned gardener and are looking to advance your gardening or increase yields with these gardening techniques make sure you plan around them.